shyampurk/bluemix-parking-meter/README.md

 5) Launch the mobile app.
 Upon launching, it will ask the user for entering his vehicle registration ( license plate ) number.
 Feed in the number and proceed.

-6) The app will now display the parking map with color coded status indicators for all parking bays.
-Check that the initial status of all the parking bays is green, which indicates that all parking bays are free.
+6) The app will now display the parking map with color coded status indicators for all parking spaces.
+Check that the initial status of all the parking spaces is green, which indicates that all parking spaces are free.

 7) Obstruct one or more ultrasonic sensors with an object to simulate the presence of a vehicle.

 8) Observe the display of mobile app.
-After a few seconds the color for the corrosponding slot numbers should turn red to indicate that the bay have been occupied.
-If the mobile app indicates grey status for any of the parking slot then this means that the sensor has a fault or is malfunctioning and the bay is currently unavailable for parking.
+After a few seconds the color for the corrosponding slot numbers should turn red to indicate that the space have been occupied.
+If the mobile app indicates grey status for any of the parking slot then this means that the sensor has a fault or is malfunctioning and the space is currently unavailable for parking.

-9) For reserving a parking bay, tap on a vacant (green) parking slot on the mobile app.
-The app will display a message indicating that the parking bay has been reserved for the user.
+9) For reserving a parking space, tap on a vacant (green) parking slot on the mobile app.
+The app will display a message indicating that the parking space has been reserved for the user.
 Also the color of the slot, on the map, will change to red.

 10) Subsequently, obstruct the corrosponding sensor to simulate the parking of car.
-If this is not done within one minute then the app will assume that user reserved the bay but never parked and hence it will cancel the reservation and charge a minimum bill.
+If this is not done within one minute then the app will assume that user reserved the parking space but never parked and hence it will cancel the reservation and charge a minimum bill.

-11) After sometime , remove the obstruction from the ultrasonic sensor to simulate pulling out of the car from the parking bay.
+11) After sometime , remove the obstruction from the ultrasonic sensor to simulate pulling out of the car from the parking space.
 This indicates end of praking time.

 12) The mobile app will automatically detect end of parking and display a message to user providing the details of his parking session along with the outstanding bill amount.